I’ve previously written an article on how to build strength, but what if you’re more interested in bulking up and

 8. Control Your Stress Levels

-Whilst this one is easier said than done, it is a very important part of building muscle.
+Whilst this one is easier said than done, managing your stress levels is a very important part of building muscle.

 When we get stressed, we release the hormone cortisol – often referred to as the stress hormone.

 Cortisol reduces your testosterone levels, which will reduce your muscle gains.

 As your muscles grow they will get tighter; this can lead to injury or impede on your ability to perform movements that require good range of motion.

 Be sure to stretch all the muscles that you are working.